-- emphasis on the value of the Natural heritage System as a whole and its functions as opposed to looking at individual natural areas - workshops on specific topics or technical issues (e.g., native plant selection, tree planting tips, etc.) like those offered by the Town of Oakville and City of Brampton as well as the non-profit organization LEAF in the Greater Toronto Area and beyond - presentations and workshops provided where people work or congregate for social or religious reasons, rather than having them come to a City Hall or comparable location (e.g., City of Guelph Healthy Landscapes program) - TRCA's "Watershed on Wheels" that has been designed to meet Grades 1 through 8 Ontario science and technology curricula expectations
+- workshops on specific topics or technical issues (e.g., native plant selection, tree planting tips, etc.) like those offered by the Town of Oakville and City of Brampton as well as the non-profit organization LEAF in the Greater Toronto Area and beyond - presentations and workshops provided where people work or congregate for social or religious reasons, rather than having them come to a City Hall or comparable location (e.g., City of Guelph Healthy Landscapes program) - TRCA's "Watershed on Wheels" that has been designed to meet Grades 1 through 8 Ontario science and technology curriculua expectations

-Rationale: Particular groups identified as priorities for targeted outreach related to the Natural Heritage System and Urban Forest include local arborists, local developers, private open space uses, and youth.
-These groups were identified as priorities because it was felt they might have a disproportionate opportunity to support NH&UFS objectives.
+Rationale: Particular groups identified as priorities for targeted outreach related to natural heritage and the Urban Forest include local arborists, local developers, private open space uses, and youth.
+These groups were identified as priorities because it was felt they might have a disproportionate opportunity to influence the future development of Mississauga's landscape.
 Providing these groups with presentations / workshops tailored to meet their interests and needs, and provided in a venue familiar to them, will facilitate the information sharing process.